 </surface>

-Both quadrilateral surface elements (quad4) and triangular elements (tri3) can be used to define the master and/or slave surfaces.Comments:
+The supported surface elements are described in section 3.6.2.3.

+If surfaces are defined in the input file using the Geometry/Surface section, then the contact surface definition can be defined by referring to the surfaces defined in the Geometry/Surface section and this can be done using the set attribute.
+For example:

+<surface type="master" set="Surface01"/>

+It is assumed here that the surface named Surface01 is defined in the Geometry/Surface section.
+See section 3.6.4 for more information on how to define surfaces.

+Comments:

 If the augmented Lagrangian flag is turned off (see comment 4), the penalty method is used to enforce the contact constraint.
 In this method, the contact traction is determined by the gap (i.e. penetration distance) multiplied by the user-defined penalty factor.
 In the augmented Lagrangian method, the penalty parameter is also used but has a slightly different meaning.
 In this case, it scales the lagrange multiplier increment.
 Due to the different meanings, the user might have to adjust the penalty factor when switching between penalty method and augmented Lagrangian method.
 In general the penalty method requires a larger penalty factor to reach the same gap than the augmented Lagrangian method.
 See comment 4 for more information on when to use which method.